So your load balancer supports multiple load balancing algorithms, but you don't know which one to pick? You will in a minute.

-For the 2nd scenario mentioned above, i.e., Server 1 having higher specs than Server 2, you might prefer an algorithm that assigns more requests to the server with a higher capability of handling greater load.
+For the 2nd scenario mentioned above, i.e., Server 1 has higher specs than Server 2, you might prefer an algorithm that assigns more requests to the server with a higher capability of handling greater load.
 One such algorithm is the Weighted Round Robin.

 But how would the load balancer know which node has a higher capacity?
 Simple.
 You tell it beforehand.
 Basically, when you set up the load balancer, you assign "weights" to each node.
-The node with the higher specs should of course be given the higher weight.
+The node with the higher specs should, of course, be given the higher weight.

 You usually specify weights in proportion to actual capacities.
 So, for example, if Server 1's capacity is 5x more than Server 2's, then you can assign it a weight of 5 and Server 2 a weight of 1.

 Capacity isn't the only basis for choosing the Weighted Round Robin (WRR) algorithm.
-Sometimes, you'll want to use it if say you want one server to get a substantially lower number of connections than an equally capable server for the reason that the first server is running business-critical applications and you don't want it to be easily overloaded.
+Sometimes, you'll want to use it if, say, you want one server to get a substantially lower number of connections than an equally capable server for the reason that the first server is running business-critical applications and you don't want it to be easily overloaded.

 There can be instances when, even if two servers in a cluster have exactly the same specs (see first example/figure), one server can still get overloaded considerably faster than the other.
-One possible reason would be because clients connecting to Server 2 stay connected much longer than those connecting to Server 1.
+One possible reason would be that clients connecting to Server 2 stay connected much longer than those connecting to Server 1.

 This can cause the total current connections in Server 2 to pile up, while those of Server 1 (with clients connecting and disconnecting over shorter times) would virtually remain the same.
 As a result, Server 2's resources can run out faster.
 This is depicted below, wherein clients 1 and 3 already disconnect, while 2, 4, 5, and 6 are still connected.